|3||Gjorce Petro, Opstina Gjorce Petrov|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tetovo air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Tetovo air is currently 1 times above the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sunday, Sep 19|

 Moderate 54 US AQI

 Good 42 US AQI

 |Saturday, Sep 25|

 Good 45 US AQI